AF-VCD/pdf-bullets/README.md

 United States Air Force Academy: USAFA
 Will cause "United States Air Force Academy" to be abbreviated as "USAF Academy"

-## GitOps
+## Contributing

-Below are some rules for contributing to this repository.
-As time moves forward, a more formalized pull request and issue template will be established.
+Below are some GitOps rules for contributing to this repository.
+As time moves forward, more formalized pull request and issue templates will be established.

+### Github CI Pipeline

+The Github workflow will automatically fire a build and test for the repository upon successful merging or pushing to the main branch.

+### Pull Requests

+When describing a pull request, please provide the following:

+1. A title or summary as outlined in the [Committing and Merging](#committing-and-merging) section
+2. A description of what was changed and whether it was attached to an existing issue

+### Issues

+When describing an issue, please provide the following:

+1. A title or summary of the issues
+2. Did the issue occur in the Local Development Environment or Production Environment?
+   - If Local, describe the operating system and any other relevant information
+3. Describe the expected behavior vs. the observed behavior
+4. Provide all available error logs and network activity
+5. Provide a recommended fix or area of concern

 ### Branching